Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 ##### Safely updating `.git/HEAD`

-When we were creating our code to store the `blob` object we where first writing to a temp file and then renaming it to the permanent file name, because there might be a case where we are writing to a file, and at the same time another program is reading that file, so the reading program will see the uncomplete content written to file.
+When we were creating our code to store the `blob` object we where first writing to a temp file and then renaming it to the permanent filename.
+Because there might be a case where we are writing to a file, and at the same time another program is reading that file, so the reading program will see the uncomplete content written to file.
-So for it not to happen we first write to a temp file and when the writing is complete we rename the file to the permanent file name.
+So for it not to happen we first write to a temp file and when the writing is complete we rename the file to the permanent filename.

 In case of `.git/HEAD` this means that while we are updating the file, other program might try to read it, and it might see an empty string or a partial hash of the commit.

-Files in `.git/objects` never change; because the names of the object files are determined by the files content, under the assumption that SHA1 is doing its job, so for us it does not matter that which of the two different program wins because they are writing the same content.
+Files in `.git/objects` never change; because the names of the object files are determined by the file's content, under the assumption that SHA1 is doing its job.
+So for us it does not matter that which of the two different program wins because they are writing the same content.
 All we care that this process appears to be atomic and when we read the file they have the full content in them.
 For this purpose it's sufficient to pick a random filename to write the data out to, and then rename this file.